 Sizing and dimensioning

 Sizing is based on heat load, ambient climate, and target temperature.
 Practically, the removable heat is estimated from the energy balance: part of the input drive power becomes heat within hydraulics and components.
+As a rule of thumb, the heat to be rejected is approximately the drive power multiplied by the fraction of losses (1 minus overall efficiency).
 Key parameters include:

 - Hydraulic power, pressure level, and flow rate